 Piping also looks great on clothing.
 I used it on this fox dress that I designed for Crafty magazine a few years back.

-Piping also looks great to define shapes on bags like on my Oval Wash Bag (pdf pattern coming soon!)
+Piping is also great for defining shapes on bags like on my Oval Wash Bag (you can get a copy of the pdf pattern here)

 So, give it a go, make some piping and transform your next project.
 Let me know how you get on…